Study for people who suffer from ankylosing spondyloarthritis

 Who are we Seeking?

-We are seeking men and women, aged 18 to 50, who suffer from ankylosing spondyloarthritis, to participate in study K64 in Montreal.
+We are seeking men and women, aged 18 to 50, who suffer from ankylosing spondyloarthritis, to participate in a study in Montreal.
 Book an appointment at our medical centre and receive at no cost a medical exam.
 We will be able to give you an overall health assessment, which will allow you to discover your eligibility for this clinical study.

 How are participants compensated for this study?